dkohlbre/crypto-vm/README.md

 Other more complex problem designs are possible, but may not be a good fit for crypto-vm.

-Please read all of the problems dir readme.
+Please read the Readme in the problems directory for more details.

-After completing setup for you problem, testing it (from a clean 'vagrant up' please!) submit a pull request and we'll add it!
+After completing the setup for you problem, testing it (from a clean 'vagrant up' please!), submit a pull request and we'll add it!

 # Why crypto-vm?